b-wave/uDSKY/README.md

 John Pultorak's Block1 Simulator vers 1.16 in C++ and Ronald Burkey's Block 2 AGC simulators on <http://www.ibiblio.org/apollo/> Further, the Simulation runs great on Raspberry Pi.
-I forked the files needed for both simulators.
+I forked the files needed for both simulators. <https://github.com/b-wave/virtualagc>

+I mainly run it on a Rapsberry PI with the intention of embedding the Pi in this chassis.
+I started a python script that will run the software so I don't have to start the virtual AGC program.... now that is a *work in progress...stay tuned*

 The Teensy 3.2 used in this has a plug in board that contains a Real time clock and navigation sensors.
 <https://www.pjrc.com/store/prop_shield.html>  Which will mount to the board nicely.
-I also included a couple of Apollo-theamed Processing PDEs in <https://github.com/b-wave/uDSKY/tree/master/uDSKY%20IMU>
+I also included a couple of Apollo-themed Processing PDEs in <https://github.com/b-wave/uDSKY/tree/master/uDSKY%20IMU>
 that work with this board and it can mount to the uDSKY using stacking header pins.

 Why on earth did I do this project?
 Ultimately, it is a clock.
 I intend to have a standalone